Chris Herrod: 2016 Utah State Senate race

-In 2016, Herrod was defeated in the primary against incumbent Curt Bramble in the Utah State Senate District 16 race.
+In 2016, Chris Herrod was defeated in the primary against incumbent Curt Bramble in the Utah State Senate District 16 race.

 2017 U.S. House of Representatives race

 In 2017, Herrod ran in the special election for Utah's 3rd congressional district to replace Republican Jason Chaffetz, who resigned on June 30.
 Thirteen days prior to Chaffetz's resignation, on June 17, Herrod emerged victorious in the Republican convention.
 Lawyer Tanner Ainge and Provo Mayor John Curtis, the latter of whom also competed in the convention, received enough voter signatures to face Herrod in the August 15 primary, where Herrod was defeated by Curtis, garnering 31.1% of the vote to Curtis's 40.5% and Ainge's 28.3%.

 2018 U.S. House of Representatives race

 Herrod challenged incumbent Representative John Curtis in Utah's 3rd congressional district in 2018.
 Curtis fell shy of the 60% needed to avoid a primary election at the party convention, sending him and Herrod to another primary.
 Curtis proceeded to win the primary and later the general election.